 The conditions under which spousal maintenance might be paid vary, as every marriage varies.
-If a couple have been together for a long time and one party has given up work to run the home whilst the other has developed a career and been the family breadwinner there are arguments to say that the homemaker is entitled to financial support, in the form of spousal maintenance, if the marriage breaks down and on the basis that the spouse in need cannot support themselves financially from income they have coming in from other sources.
+One common scenario is where a couple has been together for a long time, and one party has given up work to run the home whilst the other has developed a career and been the family breadwinner.
+There are arguments to say that the homemaker is entitled to financial support, in the form of spousal maintenance, if the marriage breaks down and on the basis that the spouse in need cannot support themselves financially from the income they have coming in from other sources.

 Who is entitled to spousal maintenance?

 To establish whether you are likely to be entitled to spousal maintenance, you should ask yourself the following questions: